5 Mesoscale: myofibrils and fibers

 5.3.1 Passive behavior of a simplified sarcomere chain

-The following results are presented in more details in (Caruel and Truskinovsky 2018, sec.
-2.3)
+The following results are presented in more details in Caruel and Truskinovsky, “Physics of muscle contraction” (2018), Sec.
+2.3.

-To follow on the results presented in (Caruel, Allain, and Truskinovsky 2013) and (Caruel and Truskinovsky 2017), Caruel and Truskinovsky (2018) presented preliminary results on a statistical mechanical model of two antagonists contractile units and then of a chain of contractiles units.
+Preliminary results on a statistical mechanical model of two antagonists contractile units and then of a chain of contractiles units can be found in , Caruel and Truskinovsky, “Physics of muscle contraction” (2018).
 This work concerns only the coordination of power-stroke conformational changes with the same fixed number of myosin motors in each contractile unit.
 Hence, the study does not include the attachment-detachment side of the actin-myosin interaction and should thus be considered only in the context of the short timescale response to fast load changes.

 We recall that the equilibrium tension-elongation relation of a single contractile unit depends on the loading device, see Section 4.3.5.
 In a hard device, the response can show a region of negative stiffness, while, at similar temperature, the soft device response is characterized by a plateau, see Figure 4.7 and associated discussion.
 In the post bifurcation regime (low temperature or low backbone stiffness, see phase III in Figure 4.7), the assembly of cross-bridges tends to behave synchronously: the vast majority of the proteins adopting the same conformation at any given time.
 The consequence of this property is that the deformation can differ from one contractile unit to the next.
 With such a behavior, one can expect the deformation associated with muscle contraction to be globally non-affine.

-In (Caruel and Truskinovsky 2018), this intuition was confirmed by computing the equilibrium response, at zero and finite temperature, of two or more contractile units in series.
-Interestingly, the equilrium deformation in a hard device (imposed length) is non-affine which confirms previous numerical and experimental studies (Vilfan and Duke 2003; Shimamoto et al. 2009; Leite and Rassier 2020).
-In contrary, in a soft device (imposed force), the systems never explores non-affine states.
+In , Caruel and Truskinovsky, “Physics of muscle contraction” (2018), this intuition was confirmed by computing the equilibrium response, at zero and finite temperature, of two or more contractile units in series.
+Interestingly, the equilrium deformation in a hard device (imposed length) is non-affine which confirms previous numerical and experimental studies.25 In contrary, in a soft device (imposed force), the systems never explores non-affine states.

 Comparing the derived non-affine tension-elongation relations with those calculated under the premise that each contracile unit acts as a basic constitutive element with a predetermined tension-elongation relation is enlightening.
 To do so, we assume that the “constitutive” tension-elongation relation corresponds either to the soft or the hard device equilibrium response of a single contractile unit.